 Selection into this course is based on student results and teacher recommendation.
-Student's progress will be monitored to ensure that they are working at the appropriate level.
+Progress will be monitored to ensure that students are working at the appropriate level.

 - Algebraic Techniques

 - Number Systems

 - Mensuration

 - Surds and Indices

 - Extension and practical problems in Trigonometry and Geometry

 - Linear and Non-Linear Relationships

 - Parabolas and Quadratics

 - Modelling non-routine situations

 - Probability